 6 weeks - 7.5-7.5 hours of lecture and 0-2.5 hours of discussion per week 8 weeks - 5.5-5.5 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Health and Disease: Read Less [-] HISTORY C184D Human Contexts and Ethics of Data - History/STS 4 Units Terms offered: Prior to 2007 This course teaches you to use the tools of applied historical thinking and Science, Technology, and Society (STS) to recognize, analyze, and shape the human contexts and ethics of data.
+Health and Disease: Read Less [-] HISTORY C184D Human Contexts and Ethics of Data - DATA/History/STS 4 Units Terms offered: Not yet offered This course teaches you to use the tools of applied historical thinking and Science, Technology, and Society (STS) to recognize, analyze, and shape the human contexts and ethics of data.
 It addresses key topics such as doing ethical data science amid shifting definitions of human subjects, consent, and privacy; the changing relationship between data, democracy, and law; the role of data analytics in how corporations and governments provide public goods such as health and security to citizens; sensors, machine learning and artificial intelligence and changing landscapes of labor, industry, and city life.
-It prepares you to engage as a knowledgeable and responsible citizen and professional in the varied arenas of our datafied world., Terms offered: Spring 2020, Fall 2019, Spring 2019 This course teaches you to use the tools of applied historical thinking and Science, Technology, and Society (STS) to recognize, analyze, and shape the human contexts and ethics of data.
+It prepares you to engage as a knowledgeable and responsible citizen and professional in the varied arenas of our datafied world., Terms offered: Fall 2020, Spring 2020, Fall 2019 This course teaches you to use the tools of applied historical thinking and Science, Technology, and Society (STS) to recognize, analyze, and shape the human contexts and ethics of data.
 It addresses key topics such as doing ethical data science amid shifting definitions of human subjects, consent, and privacy; the changing relationship between data, democracy, and law; the role of data analytics in how corporations and governments provide public goods such as health and security to citizens; sensors, machine learning and artificial intelligence and changing landscapes of labor, industry, and city life.
 It prepares you to engage as a knowledgeable and responsible citizen and professional in the varied arenas of our datafied world.
-Human Contexts and Ethics of Data - History/STS: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1.5 hours of discussion per week Summer:
+Human Contexts and Ethics of Data - DATA/History/STS: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for DATA C104\HISTORY C184D\STS C104D after completing DATA 104.
+A deficient grade in DATA C104\HISTORY C184D\STS C104D may be removed by taking DATA 104.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1.5 hours of discussion per week Summer: